noelpaton-og/my-skills-readme/README.md

-# 👋 Hi there, I'm Noel Paton-Og
+# 👋 Hi there, I'm Noel Paton-og

 This is my tech stack: